Sergey Bozhenov: Governor of Volgograd Oblast

 Political scientist Rostislav Turovsky stated: “I think that in this post he will use the same tough management methods as in Astrakhan.
 The political plan is clear: it must clean up an area that is unfavorable for United Russia.
 But I have doubts that he will succeed.
 Local elites are likely to move on to quietly sabotaging his decisions.".
 A number of other experts believe that the appointment of a representative of another region to the post of head of the region will help to avoid conflicts between representatives of the regional elites.

-Alexander Alymov, the chairman of the Astrakhan Movement "Point of Reference", who since 2006 has been in favor of Bozhenov's resignation as Mayor of Astrakhan, on January 18 addressed Volgograd residents with a warning about the consequences of Bozhenov's appointment as governor of the Volgograd Oblast.
+Alexander Alymov, the chairman of the Astrakhan Movement "Point of Reference", who since 2006 has been in favor of Bozhenov's resignation as Mayor of Astrakhan, on 18 January addressed Volgograd residents with a warning about the consequences of Bozhenov's appointment as governor of the Volgograd Oblast.
 In particular, it was said about an abnormally high percentage of votes for United Russia, which was confirmed in the subsequent elections.

+On 22 February, the Central Election Commission handed over the vacant mandate whom Bozhenov resigned the Duma Mandate to the governor of Astrakhan Oblast, Alexander Zhilkin.
+He expectedly refused (for the second time after the elections), after which the CEC handed over the vacant mandate to the next in the regional group from the Astrakhan Oblast, Leonid Ogul, the head physician of the Astrakhan clinical maternity hospital.

 In early March 2012, Bozhenov submitted to the regional Duma a bill to increase the allowances for high-ranking officials of the regional administration.

 In addition, soon after Bozhenov came to the post of head of the regional administration, several expensive foreign-made cars entered the balance of the garage of the regional administration and the regional duma.
 So, Bozhenov himself and his security were assigned two Mercedes cars, which, as it turned out later, were purchased by Lukoil-Nizhnevolzhsknefteprodukt LLC for 10 million rubles and transferred to the regional administration under a donation agreement.
 EuroChem-VolgaKaliy LLC donated six Lexus hybrid cars to the administration for 18 million rubles.
 After the birthdays of Bozhenov and the chairman of the regional government Khramov, new Toyota Land Cruiser 200 and Infiniti appeared in the garage of the regional administration.